 Answer: They had a very good relationship because they were all very skilled and worked with each other very well.

 - During WWI, Gompers stepped back on his labor demands.
 What kinds of concessions did he make?

-- #3 Laborers write to organize and bargain collectively with employers
+- #3 labor’s right to organized and bargain collectively with employers.

 - What important goal did Gompers hope to achieve with these concessions?